sgl-project/sglang/3rdparty/amd/profiling/PROFILING.md

 - [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html)

 ### Profiling SGLang Infer System with RPD Profiler
 RPD profiler is a low-overhead cross-platform profiler.
-To use RPD profiler on this repository, please use scripts and patch files included in this directory and follow the steps below:
+Therefore, the same RPD code augment not only works for profiling on ROCm/AMD GPUs, but also works for profiling on CUDA/Nvidia GPUs as well.
+To do RPD profiling on SGLang repository, please use scripts and patch files included in this directory and follow the steps below:
 1. Install RPD with rpd.patch applied during installation using install_rpd.sh, both files are in this directory.

 install_rpd.sh